 Let’s continue to use Dove as an example.
 Their website features information about their products as you might expect.
 However, they also highlight positive messages for women.
 On every page of their site, they emphasize their message that real beauty comes from within.
 It’s a very effective use of their brand’s personality.

-Brand Personality and Social Media
+Unique Brand Personality and Social Media

 One of the best things about using social media to connect with customers is that it gives businesses the opportunity to reflect their audience’s concerns in real time.
 Here again, Dove is a great example.